sudhakavya/mslearn-ai900/instructions/10-lab-Instructions.md

 3. Open a file, From the top-left options, Click on **file->Open File** and navigate to **C:\Allfiles\mslearn-ai900**.

-4. Open the file **09 - Translation.ipynb** notebook in Visual Studio Code.
+4. Open the file **10 - Language Understanding.ipynb** notebook in Visual Studio Code.

 5. In this lab we will be using the Face service in Azure to identify real-world items based on images.